JS1936/PubgAPI-Java/README.md

 5. In terminal, navigate to PubgAPI-Java.
 6. Create a local .env file.
 7. In the .env file, type "API_KEY = ", then paste the API key.
-8. Create a local .gitignore file.
-9. In the .gitignore file, type ".env".
+8. In the .gitignore file, confirm ".env" is present.
 9. In terminal, type "./gradlew build" to build the build.gradle file.
 10. Close and reopen the project.